 Dating back to the Joseon Dynasty, bingsu (빙수) has long been a favorite summer treat in Korea.
 Bingsu is shaved ice that is topped with a variety of ingredients.
-The classic patbingsu, reminiscent of what was eaten during the Joseon era by court officials, consists of a shaved ice base topped with ingredients such as adzuki beans, rice cakes, and ground nut powder.
-You should try many Bingsu places in Seoul when you visit South Korea.
+The classic patbingsu, reminiscent of what court officials ate during the Joseon era, consists of a shaved ice base topped with ingredients such as adzuki beans, rice cakes, and ground nut powder.
+When visiting South Korea, trying many Bingsu places in Seoul would be best.
+They are not expensive and are an affordable activity to do in Seoul for those on a budget.

 Today, bingsu is a site for creativity and has endless flavors.
 You can find bingsu flavors ranging from fruity to chocolatey to tomato-y (stay tuned for more information on the tomato bingsu).
 The variety of flavors makes bingsu a treat that anyone can enjoy.
 Here are 8 bingsu places in Seoul to try: